10 Deadliest And Strongest Animals In The Ocean

 Strongest Animals In The Ocean

 Like most sharks, their teeth are continually replaced by rows of new teeth throughout the shark’s life.
-Relative to the shark’s size, tiger shark teeth are considerably shorter but than the great white shark.
+Relative to the shark’s size, tiger shark teeth are considerably shorter than the great white shark.
 The teeth are arguably better suited to slicing through hard-surfaced prey.

 6. Killer Whale